-All of the peripheral pins on the 56F8013/56F8011 share their Input/Output (I/O) with GPIO ports.
-To select peripheral or GPIO control, program corresponding bit in the GPIOx_PEREN register in GPIO module.
-See the 56F801x Peripheral Reference Manual for detail.
+All of the peripheral pins on the 56F8014 share their Input/Output (I/O) with GPIO ports.
+To select peripheral or GPIO control, program the corresponding bit in the GPIOx_PEREN register in the GPIO module.
+(See MC56F8000RM, the 56F801x Peripheral Reference Manual, for details.)
 In some cases, there are two possible peripherals as well as the GPIO functionality available for control of the I/O. In these cases, the SIM_GPS register is used to determine which peripheral has control when the corresponding I/O pin is configured in peripheral mode.